Akela-Plugins/Akela/docs/_plugins/Heatmap.md

 This will activate the heatmap when the keyboard starts, but if you have a key to switch to another LED effect, `LEDOff` will be available too, and can be used to temporarily stop the heatmap display.

+## Plugin methods

+The plugin only provides a single public method intended for use in a Sketch:
+`activate()`, which as the name implies, and as shown above, will activate the effect.

 ## Further reading